ronnnnnnnnnnnnn/renpho-escs20m/README.md

 [![CI](https://github.com/ronnnnnnnnnnnnn/renpho-escs20m/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/ronnnnnnnnnnnnn/renpho-escs20m/actions/workflows/ci-cd.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This package provides a basic unofficial interface for interacting with Renpho's ES-CS20M scale using Bluetooth Low Energy (BLE).
+This package provides an unofficial interface for interacting with Renpho's ES-CS20M scale (and other Renpho scales that share the same QN-series protocol) over Bluetooth Low Energy.
+See the [Device compatibility](#device-compatibility) section for the current list of confirmed-working models.

-## Version Status

-**v0.2.0**:

-- ✅ Stable BLE measurement protocol with battery + firmware metadata reads on connect.
-- ✅ Three operating modes: weight-only, fixed-user (with body fat), and async user-detection.
-- ✅ Adds cached `battery_level` and `firmware_revision` metadata fields on scale
-  instances.

-**Disclaimer: This is an unofficial, community-developed library.
-It is not affiliated with, officially maintained by, or in any way officially connected with Renpho, its parent companies, subsidiaries, or affiliates.
-The official Renpho website can be found at https://www.renpho.com.
-The names "Renpho" and "ES-CS20M", as well as related names, marks, emblems, and images, are registered trademarks of their respective owners.**
+> **Disclaimer:** This is an unofficial, community-developed library.
+> It is not affiliated with, endorsed by, or connected to Renpho, its
+> parent companies, subsidiaries, or affiliates.
+The official Renpho
+> website can be found at <https://www.renpho.com>.
+"Renpho",
+> "ES-CS20M", and other model names referenced here, along with
+> related marks, emblems, and images, are property of their respective
+> owners.
+Use of any trade name or trademark is for identification and
+> reference purposes only and does not imply any association with the
+> trademark holder.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ronnnnnnn)